 One of the many benefits of this experience is learning that not everything that goes wrong in a relationship is my fault or my responsibility.

-The handful of emails my xp did send in February are just a list of seven years of unspoken resentments and accusations.
-As if her ghosting, gunnysacking, and stonewalling emotionally for seven years is my fault…but you know, the Hero is supposed to have all the silver bullets, right?
+The handful of emails Painter did send in February are just a list of seven years of unspoken resentments and accusations.
+As if Painter’s ghosting, gunnysacking, and stonewalling emotionally for seven years is my fault…but you know, the Hero is supposed to have all the silver bullets, right?

-That isn’t simply on her, that is on Us.
+That isn’t simply on Painter, that is on Us.

-Don’t misunderstand, she is not responsible for my behaviors but our relationship was far more than my betrayal et al. I am saying, she has her part in the patterns undermining communication in our relationship.
+Don’t misunderstand, Painter is not responsible for my behaviors but our relationship was far more than my betrayal et al. I am saying, Painter has her part in the patterns undermining communication in our relationship.

 In reality I want to have a more useful set of skills moving forward.
-I genuinely want to learn how to live with my anxiety instead of in it, lean into conflict transformation as opposed to avoidance, and most importantly, recognize when my behavior is codependent instead if interdependent.
+I genuinely want to learn how to live with my anxiety instead of in it, lean into conflict transformation as opposed to avoidance, and most importantly, recognize when my behavior is codependent instead of pro-dependent.

 And in my case, that means being able to end relationships with my integrity intact and a power parting.
 Not only will I not betray my life again, but I will also learn to avoid behaviors of ghosting, icing, and simmering that devalue the power of good people.